Sing-group-ChBE-UIUC/ISC-model-for-bottlebrush-polymer-melts/README.md

 This repository contains three parts
 1. Single-chain in mean-field (SCMF) simulation of explicit side-chain (ESC) model in melts
 2. Iterative Boltzmann Inversion (IBI) of ISC model for deriving potential of mean force (PMF)
-3. Structural analysis (S(q)) of self-assembled structure in ISC model.